Bacon Curing – a historical review.

 It seems that the basic definition distinguishing between dry and wet curing is not based on whether injection is applied or not, but the state of the salts that the meat is left in, even after it has been injected with a brine (mixture of salt and water).
 So, if it is packed in a dry mix, it is dry curing and if it is soaked in a brine, it is wet-curing.

-It was a certain Mr Morgan, in England, who invented the technique of injecting a liquid brine into the meat in the first place.
+One of the prominent inventors of the technology to inject brine directly into meat to speed up the brine absorption was a certain Mr. Morgan, in England.
 The motivation was to increase the rate of curing in order to reduce the time required for processing.
 In temperatures above 20 deg C, pork spoils in three days.

 It was important for farmers to cure the meat before a warm snap could allow spoilage organisms to work before the cure was properly diffused through the meat.
 Later, in industrial plants, the drive for a faster curing time would be cost factors.
 Increased output with limited and expensive equipment and people.